laws-africa/laws-africa.github.io/_publications/best-practices-online-legislation.markdown

 Format editorial comments differently to authoritative text, such as by using square brackets, italics or a different colour (or a combination).

+## Create a visual hierarchy

+Use indentation, font size and formatting to create a visual hierarchy that mirrors the hierarchy of the legislation.

+Legislation is often hierarchical.
+A sentence can run-on to sometimes many levels of sub-sections and sub-paragraphs.
+Help the user to navigate this hierarchy by indenting sub-elements underneath their parents, and using headings to demarcate larger portions of the document.

+In print layouts, nested indentation is sometimes avoided to maximise the printed area and reduce printing costs.
+This is not necessary for web pages and can make a document difficult to read.

 # Layout

 ## Don’t assume all screens or pages are the same width